College Study Attempts to Link Payday Loans and Violence

 First, the Pro and Con Payday Loan Arguments

 As we’ve heard many times before, those who are against payday loans claim that the businesses exploit the underprivileged and the uneducated.
 Supposedly, they cause poverty and an endless spiral of debt.
 On the other hand, supporters indicate that payday loans address a particular need for those who experience short term financial difficulty and are credit constrained and have little or no liquid assets to help deal with the problem.
-For every study that claims that payday loans cause bankruptcy, there are studies that indicate to the contrary regarding payday loans.
+For every study that claims that payday loans cause bankruptcy, there are studies that indicate .
 Furthermore, numerous studies regarding the profitability of payday loans indicate that the rate charged is justified by the risk involved and that payday lending outlets do not reap excessive profits.

 Causing Cities to Tear Themselves Apart?